-Colombia has seven farms registered with CITES for production of this species, which was listed in Appendix I during the focus period2.
+Colombia has nine farms registered with CITES for production of this species, which was listed in Appendix I during the focus period, with the exception of 2017, when the population of the Integrated Management District of Mangroves of the Bay of Cispata, Tinajones, La Balsa and Surrounding Areas, Department of Córdoba was transferred to Appendix II.
 Skin exports began in 2001 with 100 skins from captive-bred animals going to France.
-Exports of small numbers of skins have continued, rising to 3,353 captive-bred skins in 2015 and a similar quantity in 2016.
-The main importer has been Italy with France, Germany, the Republic of Korea and Singapore also importing small quantities.
+Exports of small numbers of skins have continued, rising to 3,353 captive-bred skins in 2015, a similar quantity in 2016, then rising to 5,040 in 2017.
+The main importers in 2017 were Italy, Mexico and the Republic of Korea.